TGates71/repo_browser/README.md

 # repo_browser
-For use with Sentora Control Panel.
+For use with Sentora Control Panel (http://www.sentora.org/).
 This module allows you to manage your custom module repositories.

 My Sentora ZPPY repository: http://zppy-repo.mach-hosting.com/